stampchain-io/stamps_sdk/docs/src101specs.md

   "prim": "true", //This will allow setting current domain as a primary domain to bind with toaddress only if toaddress is signer address as well.
 You can setrecord to bind with another domain later as you wish.
 If you don't need this, just set it to false.
 If prim is true but toaddress is not signer address, prim will be set as false.
   "coef": "500", //The whitelist price in sats should be "coef" * "pri"/1000.For these not in whitelist, it should always be 1000.
   "sig": "1234...abcd", //(optional)It's used for a premissioned mint following whitelist.
-  "img": "https://xxx.png" //(optional) It's a customized image link.
-This only works when "imglp" is not set.
+  "img": ["https://img.bitname.pro/img/superboy.png", "https://img.bitname.pro/img/daydream.png","https://img.bitname.pro/img/bithero.png"] //(optional) Image link to bind with token.
+When "imglp" and "imgf" are set, it should be "imglp"+"tokenid"(base64)+"."+"imgf".
+If "imglp" or "imgf" aren't set, it can be customized link.
 }
 ```
 `tokenid` is an array of base64 string.
 The allowed maximum count of items  is `lim`.
 This format is only for `mint` op.
 Maximum length of `tokenid` base64 string is 128.